-OwnBackup Archiver includes 99 years of retention and allows customers to create custom data retention policies that include specific data to be archived, how frequently data archiving activities occur, and how long archived data is retained.
-Once policies are configured, Archiver removes specified records and attachments from production and securely stores immutable replicas to the cloud without changing the integrity of data relationships.
+OwnBackup Archive includes 99 years of retention and allows customers to create custom data retention policies that include specific data to be archived, how frequently data archiving activities occur, and how long archived data is retained.
+Once policies are configured, Archive removes specified records and attachments from production and securely stores immutable replicas to the cloud without changing the integrity of data relationships.

-Contact us today to learn more about how OwnBackup Archiver can help you create a more robust data retention policy.
+Contact us today to learn more about how OwnBackup Archive can help you create a more robust data retention policy.